Art - Antiques

 A directory of web sites arranged by bottle type.
 Also provides tips to dating bottles, a glossary, and how to clean antique bottles.

-Antique Soda & Beer Bottles
+Soda & Beer Bottles of North America

 The history and means by which to date these types of bottles.